boringops-hq/boringops-articles/articles/2025-08-01-pillar_consistency.md

 ## Why Boring Matters

 In BoringOps, “boring” is praise.
 It means nothing surprising happened.
 No spike of adrenaline.
-No fire drill.
+No fire drills.
 Just calm.

 Excitement in operations signals a failure somewhere.
 Surprise is evidence of inconsistency.
 The goal is a workflow where change feels uneventful.
 Boring is safe.
 Safe is fast.